LalkovKire/WineWiki/README.md

 # WineWiki
-This is a full stack project for wiki for wines also envisioned as an ecommerce platform.
+This is a full stack project envisioned as an ecommerce platform.